 13. Capitol Building

 The two best places to get a snap of the capitol building are places you might expect!
 The back of the building is right near the Library of Congress (which also makes for a stunning backdrop).
 The lawn at the front of the building is also an obvious choice but the Pennsylvaia Ave crosswalk is also fun at sunrise!
+Capitol Building is stunning inside and out.
+I would LOVE to get on the Speakers Balcony but you need an escort.
+The west lawn before the steps is also stunning!

 14. Surrounding Neighborhoods